Skip to content

 Arnolfini - est 1961

-When Rosa Parks’ sat down in April 1963, Bristol stood up and marched for jobs and equality.
-And on the day, they defeated the Colour Bar, Martin Luther King Had a Dream.
-This positive peaceful protest laid the pathway for the Race Relations Act 1965, the UK’s first ever anti-racist law.
+When Rosa Parks sat down in April 1963, Bristol stood up—marching for jobs and equality.
+And on the day they defeated the Colour Bar, Martin Luther King had a dream.
+This positive, peaceful protest laid the pathway for the Race Relations Act 1965, the UK’s first-ever anti-racist law.

-Standing on the shoulders of giants, Bristol Bus Boycott Origins honours those who led and were involved with the Boycott of 1963.
-Origins celebrates the resistance and resilience of the original pioneers who arrived from the Caribbean in the 1940s to 1960s and overcame overt racism to help make the mother country great again.
+Standing on the shoulders of giants, Bristol Bus Boycott Origins honours those who led and were involved in the Boycott of 1963.
+Origins celebrates the resistance and resilience of the original pioneers who arrived from the Caribbean in the 1940s to 1960s, overcoming overt racism to help make the mother country great again.

 Powered by Curiosity UnLtd, Origins is part of an ambitious three-year initiative called Bristol Bus Boycott 360.
-It honours the 60th anniversaries of three of the UK’s most significant civil rights movements.
-These include:
+It marks the 60th anniversaries of three of the UK’s most significant civil rights movements:

-1. 1963 victory of the Bristol Bus Boycott
+• 1963 – Victory of the Bristol Bus Boycott

-2. 1964 one-man-sit-In of the Bay Horse Pub by Paul Stephenson
+• 1964 – One-man sit-in at the Bay Horse Pub by Paul Stephenson

-Curiosity UnLtd aims to deliver this via 360 positive actions, and thanks to the support of our 93 civic, corporate and community changemaking partners so far, we have co-created 283 positive actions.
+Curiosity UnLtd is committed to delivering this through 360 positive actions.
+Thanks to the support of 93 civic, corporate, and community changemaking partners, we have already co-created 283 positive actions.

 We hope you enjoy our short films.
 And if you’re inspired by our work and want to get involved, or have an epic idea lets connect@CuriosityUnLtd.com.